fazo96/ipfs-boards/README.md

 go-ipfs, real world usage of the prototype is very limited.
 This will all be sorted out as soon as go-ipfs' next version, 0.4, is out.

+__Check it out here:__ http://ipfs.ydns.eu

+__Tip:__ http://ipfs.ydns.eu is also a full IPFS gateway for IPFS 0.4.
+You can also use it to access the 0.3.x network by visiting http://ipfs-0.3.ydns.eu

 If you want to really use the prototype, you can take a look at `CONTRIBUTING.md` to set up a developer environment and try it out.